Patient Participation Group - 28th February - CANCELLED!!

 Unfortunately owing to the inclement weather I have decided to cancel this meeting.
 A new date will be arranged asap.

-As some of you may be aware, Dr Patel will be leaving us to go on maternity leave very shortly.
+Dr Patel has now commenced her maternity leave.
 She will be off from the second week of February and returning to the Practice in late September.
-During her time away we are very happy to be welcoming Dr Caroline Lukoda to the Practice as maternity locum.
-Appointments to see Dr Lukoda will be available to book very soon.
+I am very happy to welcome Dr Caroline Lukoda to the Practice as maternity locum.
+Appointments to see Dr Lukoda are now available.

 Friends and Family Test

 Please feel free to complete our Friends and Family Test either using the paper form in our reception areas or on line using the link on the website.

 The majority of our hospital appointments are now made electronically via the Choose & Book system.
 Unless you specify otherwise, Jane Loveday, our secretary will select the next available appointment showing on the system for you.
 Details of the appointment will be sent to you in the post (or we can email the details if you prefer).